viniciuspjardim/color-beans/README.md

 ###### Features

 * High resolution sprites
-* Supports for different screen sizes and screen rotation
+* Support for different screen sizes and screen rotation
 * Up to 4 local players in split screen mode
 * Multiple players using the same keyboard
 * Support for gamepads
+* Custom touch input for mobile devices
 * Campaign mode where the player duels the AI
-* Stages of different difficulties
+* Stages of different difficulties in campaign mode

-For more details on the game mechanics, watch videos of the Dr.
+For more details about the game mechanics, watch videos of the Dr.
 Robotnik's Mean Bean Machine game or read the source code documentation, for example, the [Map](core/src/com/vpjardim/colorbeans/Map.java) class.

 > Color Beans is in pre alpha stage.
-Do not expect a finished product.
+Do not expect a finished game.

 ## Gallery